rupachandran92/FaceDetection/README.md

 Face Detection:

-It detects the picture whether you are smiling, crying and normal
+It detects the picture whether you are smiling, crying or normal